Šabac: Roads

-22 km. highway from Šabac to Ruma is currently under construction and travelling from Belgrade to Sabac will take less than 40 minutes once it is completed.
+The Ruma-Šabac motorway, with a new 1,300-metre bridge on the Sava River, connects Srem and Mačva and was completed on time.
+The freeway from Ruma to Šabac is 24.6 kilometres long, including the Sava bridge and its related parts.
+This includes 440 meters connected to the Fruška Gora Corridor, 22.08 kilometers of road, the 1.335-kilometer-long Sava Bridge, and 700 meters of section 3 leading to the Drenovac Interchange.

 Railway

 Šabac railway station is served by a Serbian Railways' branch line connecting to the main Croatia to Belgrade railway at Ruma.
 A former line continued from the station to connect Serbia with Bosnia and Herzegovina.
 A branch which connected this line with Bogatić (Petlovača - Bogatić) is locked out.
 The railway is used for the transport of goods and raw materials for the Zorka factory and passenger transport to Ruma.

 Politics

 Seats in the city council won in the 2004 local elections: